brainhack-school2025/analyses_friends_annotations/README.md

 ## Background
 This project is based on the friends annotations dataset, which contains half-episodes that are annotated.
 The goal of these annotations are to give context about the visual stimuli (FRIENDS half-episodes) that were shown to participants in a fmri.
+This dataset is also one of the dataset available for the ALgonauts challenge, where participants use the stimuli data and the brain response data to create a brain encoding model.
+Having good robust annotations and analyses is a good basis to produce good encoding alignement.

 ## Main goal
 The main goal of this brainhack project is to do basic statistical analyses to the friends annotations data and to present the results in the form of visualisations.

 ## Main analyses
 Plot different relations between scenes, segments, duration, frames, number of local maximas and more!